lukago/node-rest/README.md

 ## Run locally

 Make sure you have Node.js, npm, gulp and MongoDB installed.
-Configure MongoURI and ports in .env file
+Configure MongoURI and ports in .env file.

 Run: